 LINE 18.
 Use this line to report taxable lumpsum distributions, annuities, and regular IRA distributions.
 Include early withdrawal of IRA distributions on this line.
 List only the amount of withdrawal and attach the Federal Schedule 5329 showing the tax on premature distribution.
 Also, enter ten percent (10%) of the tax from the Federal Schedule 5329, Part I and Part II, on Line 34.
-If you received a distribution which does not qualify for the Lump-Sum Distribution Averaging Schedule (AR1000TD), list the total distribution received in 2006.
+If you received a distribution Averaging Schedule (AR1000TD), list the total distribution received in 2006.
 (See AR1000TD to determine if you qualify to use the averaging method.)
 Attach 1099-R(s).